tesk9/palette/README.md

 ## Generate palettes

-Generate a customized cubehelix color scheme using `Palette.Cubehelix` and `Palette.Generative`.
+Generate a customized cubehelix colour scheme using `Palette.Cubehelix` and `Palette.Generative`.

-`Palette.Cubehelix` is a good choice for charts & graphs because the produced colors have quite even visual intensity.
+`Palette.Cubehelix` is a good choice for charts & graphs because the produced colours have quite even visual intensity.

-Designers often approach color not by picking one color at a time, but by describing the relationships between the colors, e.g., "I want 4 colors that are equally spaced on the color wheel," or, "I want 10 colors that are all of the same hue but with different lightnesses."
+Designers often approach colour not by picking one colour at a time, but by describing the relationships between the colours, e.g., "I want 4 colours that are equally spaced on the colour wheel," or, "I want 10 colours that are all of the same hue but with different lightnesses."

-If you approach color like this, then you'll be interested in using `Palette.Generative`, which has helpers like `square` (generates 4 evenly-spaced colors) and `monochromatic` (generates lovely single-hue lists of colors).
+If you approach colour like this, then you'll be interested in using `Palette.Generative`, which has helpers like `square` (generates 4 evenly-spaced colours) and `monochromatic` (generates lovely single-hue lists of colours).

-## Mixing colors together
+## Mixing colours together

-If you've used Photoshop, you may be familiar with color blending with functions like `multiply`.
+If you've used Photoshop, you may be familiar with colour blending with functions like `multiply`.
 If not, I recommend taking a lot at the examples & playing until you get a feel for what the functions do.

-## Transparent colors
+## Transparent colours

 Work with alpha channel values/transparency/opacity.